STEELISI/LEADER/README.md

-# LEADER: Low-Rate Denial of Service Defense
+# LEADER: Defense Against Exploit-Based Denial-of-Service Attacks on Web Servers

 ## About
 Leader is a novel application-agnostic and  attack-agnostic defense against exploit-based Denial-of-Service Attacks (exDoS)